RockefellerArchiveCenter/processing-manual/processing.md

 ### Step 36 – Revise Accession Record(s)

+- Prompt the Head of Processing to revise the applicable accession record(s).
+- Head of Processing will:
     - Link Related Accession record(s) to Resource.
     - Delete Box Instances from Accession record(s).
-- See Head of Processing for assistance.

 ### Step 37 - Finalize Front Matter Notes